Molly-Mbugi/project-1/README.md

 ## Description
     Users will be able  browse through a list of characters from the Final Space series.
 Each character card displays essential information such as the character's name, species, status, and an image.
 Users can click on a character card to view more detailed information about that character, including their background story and notable quotes.

     Users will be able explore a comprehensive episode guide that lists all the episodes from the Final Space series.
-Each episode entry includes details such as the episode number, title, air date, synopsis, and a thumbnail image.
-Users can click on an episode to view more information, such as a summary of the episode's plot and memorable scenes.
+Each episode entry includes details such as the episode number, title, air date.
+Users can see episodes details.

-    Users should search for specific characters, episodes,using a search bar.
+    Users should search for specific characters to see their details using a search bar.
-    Users should also search for specific quotes by character name or keyword.

 ## Installation
 You use git clone to be able to download the documents in the GitHub